shah-zeb-naveed/data-science-notes/README.md

     - Contextual: ELMo (bi-RNN), BERT (bi-Trans)
     - task-based embedding specialized but requires more samples/compute
     - take inspiration from word2vec -> doc2vec. items belonging to a user can be averaged to get user embeddingf

+12. Modelling:
+    - Regression (linear/logistic) can be implemented by an MLP

 12. Data leakage: sometimes the way data is collected or underlying process implicitly leaks output into features.
 13. Split:
     - For time-series data, split by time to prevent leakage.